Illia-droid/illia-chernyk-exam-2024/README.md

     a.
 Fix images uploading:
         * use multipart/form-data;
         * change images path in constants
-        * fixed logic of function ImageUpload
+        * fixed logic of functional component ImageUpload
+    b.
+Fix files uploading:
+        * use multipart/form-data;
+        * fixed logic of functional component FieldFileInput ?? need to fix warning in console "A non-serializable value was detected" ??